happycoder74/adventofcode/README.md

 Solutions for [Advent of Code](https://adventofcode.com) in different languages.
 Currently [Python](https://www.python.org) as main platform.
 Using this for learning new languages and to recapture old knowledge in C.

+## Year 2023
+maybe Rust this year...
+Would be fun.

 ## Year 2022
 + 36 &#11088; in [Python](python/README.md)
 + 4 &#11088; in [C](C/README.md)